 Class InputPort

-Non-generic base class for dataflow input ports, containing the functionality that doesn't depend on the row type.
+Non-generic base class for dataflow input ports, containing the functionality that doesn't depend on the type of the row class.

 The library user does not derive new port classes directly from